Top

 This course expands the student’s experience in the field of environmental analysis focusing on water analysis and air quality analysis.
 The student will be introduced to the properties of water that characterize its suitability for various purposes such as for drinking water, for protecting aquatic life and for other beneficial uses.
 The laboratory component will emphasize techniques used for measuring the properties of surface water, wastewater and drinking water.
 Material from the self-study module for the Entry Level Drinking Water Operator Course will be introduced.
 The course will also expand the student’s understanding of air quality monitoring and testing.

-This course will introduce students to solid waste management.
-It includes the management of municipal, agricultural and hazardous wastes.
-In addition, students will perform a waste and packaging audit and visit a local waste disposal facility.
-Key environmental regulations and legislation pertinent to solid waste management will be discussed and applied.
+This course will introduce students to solid waste management with a focus on the management of municipal waste.
+In addition, students will perform a waste audit and visit a local waste management facility.
+Key environmental regulations pertinent to solid waste management will be discussed and applied.

 In this course, information and techniques specific to operation of drinking water treatment plants will be provided following the Ontario Ministry of the Environments (MOE) Entry Level Course for Drinking Water Operators (ELO).
 The MOE exam for the ELO course will be administered at the end of the course.
 Students who achieve 70% on the exam and who graduate from the Environmental Technician program, will receive the Entry Level Drinking Operator certificate.